albshin/ddrsongdraw/README.md

 # Song Draw

-Song Draw is an app that randomly "draws" songs to play from the arcade game DanceDanceRevolution.
+Song Draw is a progressive web app that randomly "draws" songs to play from the arcade game DanceDanceRevolution.

 This app is inspired by DDRCardDraw but without a focus on tournament features such as "banning" and "pocket picking".

+**IMPORTANT**: This PWA is not fully supported on iOS Safari and desktop screens at the moment!

 ## Development